 Canadians are generous with their charitable giving.
 One reason is that Canadian tax laws grant people who donate to charity generous tax credits for their donations.
 One particular credit, called the first-time donor super credit (FDSC), is an extra enticement for first-time donors or those who haven’t donated to charity in a while.
 Under the FDSC program, qualifying donors received an extra tax credit worth up to 25% of their donation.
-As of 2018, the FDSC tax credit is expired, and you can only claim it if you’re filing back taxes.
+As of 2018, the FDSC tax credit has expired, and you can only claim it if you’re filing back taxes.

 Tax Incentives for Donors